ngs-docs/2023-snakemake-book-draft/src/beginner+/input-and-output-blocks.md

 ```

 Here, `a` and `b` in the input block, and `a` and `c` in the output block,
-are keyword names for the input and output files; and in the shell command,
+are keyword names for the input and output files; in the shell command,
 they can be referred to with `{input.a}`, `{input.b}`, `{output.a}`, and
 `{output.c}` respectively.
-Any valid variable name can be used.
+Any valid variable name can be used, and the
+same name can be used in the input and output blocks without collision,
+as with `input.a` and `output.a`, above, which are distinct values.

 **This is my recommended way of referring to specific input and output
-files.** It is clearer to read, and robust to rearrangements or additions.
+files.** It is clearer to read, robust to rearrangements or additions, and
+(perhaps most importantly) can guide the reader to the _purpose_ of each
+input and output.

 See below for an example of using this to run the megahit assembler.